kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/a_little_something_before_you_read.md

     </font>
 </center>

-## About Me
+## About The Author
-I'm Kaiser Wang, an awesome backend programmer and self-motivated researcher.
+My name is Kaiser Wang, an awesome backend programmer and self-motivated researcher.
 I'm a recent CS-related graduate student from Carnegie Mellon University, Pittsburgh, PA 15213.
-I will keep on authoring posts concerning algorithms, maths/statistics, machine learning/deep learning, as well as leisure stuff.
-I will be very appreciative if you can contact me via kaiw1atcmu[at]sina.com for any issues or suggestions concerning this tech blog.
+On this website, I will keep on authoring posts concerning algorithms, maths/statistics, machine learning/deep learning, as well as personal stuffs.
+Although I haven't activated the comment functionality provided by [commento.io](https://commento.io), I will be very appreciative if you can contact me via kaiw1atcmu[at]sina.com for any issues or suggestions concerning this tech blog.

 ## Motivation For Choosing This Theme
 This documentation-styled Jekyll Theme blog was forked from